ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Sometimes a CA may need to return multiple errors in response to a request.
 Additionally, the CA may need to attribute errors to specific identifiers.
-For instance, a new-order request may contain multiple identifiers for which the CA cannot issue.
+For instance, a newOrder request may contain multiple identifiers for which the CA cannot issue.
 In this situation, an ACME problem document MAY contain the "subproblems" field, containing a JSON array of problem documents, each of which MAY contain an "identifier"